It has been said that to be the best, you must learn from the best.

-Habit 4: Organization Is Key
+Habit 4: Organization is Key to Sustain Success

 Staying on top of things is crucial if you want to achieve great things in the kitchen.
 The best chefs know exactly how many minutes it takes to prepare each dish in the menu, how to direct servers in and out of the kitchen, and where every utensil and ingredient is located.

-Habit 5: Innovators Are Always Learning
+Habit 5: Innovators Never Stop Learning

 How do certain chefs stay ahead of the game and know what foods will be popular before a trend starts?
 How do others create new and innovative dishes that are completely original?
 Simple: they're always learning.
 Great chefs keep updated with food trends.
 They study the cooking methods and cuisines of other cultures and spend time experimenting with different dishes.
 Doing so means they are constantly discovering new skills and recipes they can incorporate into their restaurant.
 Chef Isaac emphasises that chefs need to be learning every day.
 They must be willing to dive into ethnic cuisine and go beyond food.
 He also says, “Reading expands your horizons; you never know where outside of cooking you may get inspiration from.
 A great chef is always seeking flavor combinations."

 Habit 6: Conscientiousness Pays off every Step of the Way

 This comes in many forms, from food quality to kitchen practices, personal and food safety, and presentation (plating) standards.
 Top chefs make it a priority to scrutinize everything that goes into their kitchen, from basic ingredients to the final dish.

 Habit 7: Keep Things Simple and let the Flavors Speak for Themselves

 Many great chefs spend hours refining and perfecting their key signature dishes.
 This could mean offering set menus and limited items (which is practiced in numerous Michelin star restaurants).
 As the saying goes, “Quality over quantity” – offer food that is of top-notch quality, rather than creating a huge variety of dishes that are of mediocre standards.